artsy/artsy.github.io/_posts/2018-05-07-is-graphql-the-future.markdown

 }
 ```

 Here, we tell the server to look up an Artwork by its slug, and tell us the title.
 So far, this is just like REST.
 But we _also_ tell it to find us the Artist for us.
 Importantly, object fields _must_ be followed up with further queries, and scalar fields _cannot_ be.
 With that in mind, it’s easy to see that `artwork` and `artist` are object fields, while `title` and `name` are scalar fields.

-Also note that the fact that there’s also an `artist` root query field actually has nothing to do with the fact that
+Also note that the fact that there’s also an `artist` root query field actually has nothing to do with its presence under `Artwork`.
+There can be multiple paths to reach the same GraphQL type.
+This is defined explicitly by the schema.

 Usefully, the server’s response to a GraphQL request will directly mirror the shape of the request itself.
 The result of the query above looks like: